 If it is a life-threatening emergency call 911 immediately.
 Your property can always be restored, but not your life.

-Do not attempt to wash any walls or painted surfaces without first contacting your local Four Seasons Restoration branch.
+Do not attempt to wash any walls or painted surfaces without first contacting your local experts or Four Seasons Restoration.

 Emergency Water Damage Tips

 Did You Know?

 Categorizing the level of contamination of the water in a damaged structure not only helps us perform a loss assessment, but it is also essential for establishing correct drying strategy and procedure.
 Water damage is divided into three general categories: Clean water, gray water, and black water.